Brand Breakout Summit/2021: Why Android Authority Is Betting On Headless To Captivate Global Audiences

 So, that being in that state, especially as they introduce more page experience updates, was a really big deal.
 And as an agency, we’re really happy that we could have provided that for Android Authority.

 ANNAN PATEL: Yeah.
-We’re all– It’s always good when you can kind of feed the Google beast sometimes, as so much of– Not only, obviously, search engine results, but so much of being a ranking higher is having that really great experience, having that really fast site that users are staying on and continue to engage with.
+We’re all– It’s always good when you can kind of feed the Google beast sometimes, as so much of– Not only, obviously, search engine results, but so much of being a ranking higher is having that really great experience, having that really fast site (on any device) that users are staying on and continue to engage with.
 So, that’s fantastic to hear.

 I only have a few questions left.
 Do you have any recommendations or lessons learned for companies that are pursuing Headless?